powerapi-ng/powerapi-ng.github.io/docs/reference/sensors/hwpc-sensor.md

 ## Installation

-The default installation is done through Docker container.
+The default installation is done through a Docker container.
 The different images can be found on the [Docker Hub](https://hub.docker.com/r/powerapi/hwpc-sensor/tags)

 Here is a sample to deploy the latest image version available.